tijmenvangulik/ErgometerJS/README.md

 Components

 - The project : Apache license 2.
-- Evothings : Apache 2 license.
 - Bleat : Mit license
 - Electron: Mit license

 # Todo

-* get it working in a normal browser  ( chrome using web bluetooth https://webbluetoothcg.github.io/web-bluetooth/  )
 * Write a demo of an app which can really be used.
 * Add more commands